Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+### Version 1.17.8 (10/7/2013)

+* Fixed mousewheel message to now only show up if a key has differing multiple keysets.
+* Fixed autocomplete extension to now properly work with both newer and older versions of jQuery UI.
+Fixes [issue #177](https://github.com/Mottie/Keyboard/issues/177).
+* Added the `buttonHover` class to a virtual keyboard key when the "touchstart" event is fired to provide visual feedback.
+Attempt to [fix #179](https://github.com/Mottie/Keyboard/issues/179).
+* Added script to prevent simultaneous "mousedown" &amp; "touchstart" events from producing double entries.
+Fixes [issue #184](https://github.com/Mottie/Keyboard/issues/184).
+* Added colon to the list of accepted keys.
+Fixes [issue #197](https://github.com/Mottie/Keyboard/issues/197).
+* Fixed issue with close not being triggered when clicking in another input with a keyboard attached.
+Fixes [issue #199](https://github.com/Mottie/Keyboard/issues/199).
+* Merged in fix for preventing an error when hiding the keyboard using the navigation extension.
+See [pull #200](https://github.com/Mottie/Keyboard/pull/200).
+Thanks @jmsanzg
+* Merged in `bower.json` file addition by @peters and registered, thanks!
+See [pull #202](https://github.com/Mottie/Keyboard/pull/202).

 ### Version 1.17.7 (5/13/2013)

 * Fixed the autocomplete extension to not close the keyboard when clicking within the autocomplete window, including the scroll bar.
 Fixes [issue #170](https://github.com/Mottie/Keyboard/issues/170).